jluby/TaskTerminal/README.md

 <img width="346" alt="config_base" src="https://user-images.githubusercontent.com/43190780/167225525-f6806abc-c1a3-4c5c-b749-08b0f9cc7dc6.png">

-  a.
-NOTE: It is recommended that file types be set prior to establishing task entries.
+  * NOTE: It is recommended that file types be set prior to establishing task entries.
 Users should be aware that entries within a given file would likely be lost upon package re-configuration.
  3. Establish file-level attributes.
 As values paired to their corresponding files, these attributes will be contained in their own dictionary.
 Available attributes are:
   REQUIRED:
   a. `aliases`: `list` - A list of aliases by which file can be identified in CLI commands.
 These must be unique to each file.